 Easy grilled potato wedges with Cajun spices and a spicy dipping sauce make a delicious side dish.
-Like my melting potatoes recipe, these grilled Idaho® potato wedges are crispy on the outside, tender and fluffy inside.
+Grilled potato wedges are crispy on the outside, tender and fluffy inside.
+They make the perfect side for burgers, steak or grilled chicken.

 Grilled potato wedges with Cajun spices

 With the summer holidays upon us, we’re all looking for easy sides.
-Many of you are looking for potato side dishes and I fully support that.
+Many of you are looking for potato sides and I fully support that.

 It’s summertime and that means grilling season, although it is always grilling season for me.